denten-books/plain-text/6-chapter.md

 ## Chapter 6: Engineering for Dissent
 `parity, transparency`

+I am able to now finally confront the ghostly apperation present throuhgout in the background
 Much of what today goes by the term new materialsm is materialism in the sense of talking about and priveleging a certain idea of object-oriented consciousness.
 Some go even as far as to elevate objects to the status of